MEXICO

 (1635), Veracruz

-This is the last remaining segment of the original walls that surrounded the city, located a few blocks from the customs house (Aduana Marítima).
-It was first constructed in 1635 in response to pirate raids, and took a beating when the Americans invaded in 1847.
-There were once several other supporting redoubts along the wall, and a large fort on the west-side of the city.
+This bastion redoubt is the last remaining segment of the original fortification wall that surrounded the city, located on Francisco Canal Street, a few blocks from the customs house (Aduana Marítima).
+It was first constructed in 1635 in response to pirate raids, and took a beating when the Americans invaded in March 1847.
+A small museum is now located here (admission fee).
+There were once several other supporting redoubts along the wall, and a large fort on the west side of the city.
+The outer walls were demolished around 1880.
+Some fragments of the walls are still extant in a few locations throughout the city, including at the rear of the Convento de San Sebastian, and also near the Aduana Marítima.

-The city was founded by the Spanish in 1519, and a Casa Fuerte was built at that time by Hernán Cortés.
-The original site of the city was located 32 km (20 miles) north at La Antigua on Highway 180.
+The city was originally founded by the Spanish in 1519 at a site located 32 km (20 miles) north, at La Antigua, on Highway 180, and a Casa Fuerte was built at that time by Hernán Cortés.
+The city was relocated in 1599.
 A cannon marks the ruin of the stronghouse and church (La Ermita).
 General Santa Anna's army barracks (1835) are also here.

 Puebla Forts

-Fuerte de Loreto and Fuerte de Guadalupe are located just northeast of the city center in the Plaza of the Americas.
-Fort Loreto was occupied by the American Army in 1847.
-Fort Guadalupe was built later.
-They both were later strongholds of the Mexican Army in 1862 under General Ignacio Zaragosa against a larger French force under Archduke Maximilian.
-The defeat of the French here on May 5, 1862 has been celebrated as a national holiday ever since (Cinco de Mayo).
+Fuerte de Loreto and Fuerte de Guadalupe are located just northeast of the city center, on opposing hilltops at the Plaza of the Americas.
+Fort Loreto was occupied by the American Army in October 1847.
+Fort Guadalupe was built after the war, at least by 1860.
+They both were later strongholds of the Mexican Army in 1862 under General Ignacio Zaragosa against a larger French force under General Charles de Lorencez.
+The defeat of the French here at the "Battle of Puebla" on May 5, 1862 has been celebrated as a national holiday ever since (Cinco de Mayo).
+Fuerte de Loreto now houses the Museum of Non-Intervention (admission fee).

 Monterrey Fortifications

-Several Mexican works attacked and captured by the Americans in 1846 included: Ciudadela, Fortin de la Teneria, Fortin de la Federación, and another small unnamed Fortin and several earthwork batteries near the city plaza and cathedral.
+Several Mexican works attacked and captured by the Americans in September 1846 included: Ciudadela, Fortin de la Teneria, Fortin de la Federación, and another small unnamed Fortin and several earthwork batteries near the city plaza and cathedral.
 The Bishop's Palace (El Obispado) (1787), located at the west end of Avenida Padre Mier, was a Mexican stronghold for two days after the city fell to the Americans.
-The Americans were encamped at Campo de Santo Domingo.
+A museum is now located there (admission fee).
+The Americans were encamped nearby at Campo de Santo Domingo.

 See also pages for TEXAS, LOUISIANA, NEW MEXICO, ARIZONA, and CALIFORNIA for other Spanish presidios.